pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 $ pulumi up --logtostderr --logflow -v=9 2> out.txt
 ```

-Resource providers may also have their own flags or environment variables that control diagnostic logging.
-For example, for any Pulumi providers that use a bridged Terraform provider can make use of the [`TF_LOG`](https://www.terraform.io/docs/internals/debugging.html) environment variable (set to `TRACE`, `DEBUG`, `INFO`, `WARN` or `ERROR`) in order to provider additional diagnostic information.
+Diagnostic logging can also be controlled with flags and environment variables of the resource providers.
+For example, Pulumi providers that use a bridged Terraform provider can make use of the [`TF_LOG`](https://www.terraform.io/docs/internals/debugging.html) environment variable (set to `TRACE`, `DEBUG`, `INFO`, `WARN` or `ERROR`) in order to provide additional diagnostic information.

 ```bash
 $ TF_LOG=TRACE pulumi up --logtostderr --logflow -v=9 2> out.txt